ulgenklc/Neuronal_Cascades/docs/source/Introduction.rst

 ==============
 Here, we develop computational framework for interplay between the dynamics (spreading process) and network topology manifesting through higher-order connections embedded in a manifold structure for neuronal activity.
 One can study spatio-temporal patterns of STM cascades over noisy geometric complexes, which contain both short- and long-range simplices and are a generalization of noisy geometric networks.

 In this module, one can investigate the dynamics of a Simplicial Threshold model (STM) starting from a seed cluster and spreading across the underlying simplicial complex.
 The model and hence the package is as general as possible in a way that one can play with the parameters to obtain different network topologies and cascade models.
-There are 3 main parameter groups summarized under *Network paramaters*, *Dynaimcs parameters* and *Neuron parameters*.
+There are 3 main parameter groups summarized under *Network paramaters*, *Dynamics parameters* and *Neuron parameters*.

 .. figure:: active_triangles_copy.pdf
    :width: 200px